k0001/k0001.github.com/articles/opaleye-sot.md

 columns uniquely identified by those names.
 There are only two new pieces here:
 `^.` and `col`.
-The first one, `^.`, comes from Edward Kmett's [`lens`](https://hackage.haskell.org/package/lens) library and there's not much to say about it that hasn't been said before: given a term `s :: s` and a term `l :: Lens' s a`, then `s ^. l :: a`.
+The first one, `^.`, comes from Edward Kmett's [`lens`](https://hackage.haskell.org/package/lens) library and there's not much to say about it that hasn't been said before: Given a term `s :: s` and a term `l :: Lens' s a`, then `s ^. l :: a`.
 In our case, `u` is that `s`, and `col (C::C "age")` and `col (C::C "favoriteNumber")` are our `l`s.